galapagus/tribe/README.md

 # galapagus-tribe

 A repo for public documents related to the [Galapag.us](http://galapag.us/) tribe.
+Gist is available at [https://gist.github.com/4371822](https://gist.github.com/4371822).

 ## Improve Our Tribe!